 To cater to the everyday needs of the autistic child, I created a feature that allows caretakers to create categories and related items that fits the child's real-world contexts.

 Since children's literary capabilities differ, I also incorporated an edit function for each item in the interface.
-With this functionality, caregivers can modify complex texts and add commonly requested items.
+With this functionality, caregivers can modify elements such as using simple labelling addcommonly requested items.

-A/B testing was then used to find the statistical difference between the Eline Speaks interface and the prototyped design to determine if the design changes enhanced the communication rate of the participants in the study.
+A/B testing was then used to find the statistical difference between the Eline Speaks interface and the prototyped design to determine if the design changes implemented in Talker led to a statistical improvement in the communication rate of the participants in the study.

 The two statistical tools used were the T-test and the Chi-squared test.